 With continued use of hydrocodone, tolerance begins to build up in the body and the effect that it creates on your central nervous system, and opioid receptors lessen, meaning more of the drug becomes necessary to experience the same desired effect.
 Tolerance can happen faster than you may think.
 In some cases, tolerance develops after just a few times of taking the drug.

 Consequences of Continued Hydrocodone Use

 With each use, your body goes through a physical change as the drug takes its effect and over time your brain and body become reprogrammed to operate using the drug and physical dependence is formed.
 At this point, addiction is just around the corner.
 Hydrocodone addiction is by far the worst long-term side effect of this substance.

 Hydrocodone is a narcotic opioid drug, similar to that of morphine and heroin.
 Unfortunately, like all other opiate drugs, it is highly addictive.
 These types of substances are an unusually high risk because even when taken as prescribed by your doctor, you can still develop an addiction.
 Addiction isn’t always a choice.
 Typically, no one receives a prescription from their trusted healthcare provider thinking they will develop dependence, but unfortunately, it happens more often than not.

 Hydrocodone Withdrawal Symptoms

-When someone has developed an addiction to hydrocodone they will spend more time, effort, and resources on acquiring more to maintain their physical and mental addiction.
-Their lives can begin to unravel and managing other parts of their life, including their loved ones, can become increasingly difficult.
-Anyone with a hydrocodone or other opiate-based addiction should seek a treatment program that will help them achieve a life of sobriety.
-There are many treatment options available that will help you all the way through and help to ease the withdrawal process.
+When someone has developed an addiction to hydrocodone, they will spend more time, effort, and resources on acquiring more to maintain their physical and mental addiction.
+Likewise, their lives can begin to unravel and managing other parts of their life, including their loved ones, can become increasingly difficult.
+Anyone with a hydrocodone addiction should seek a treatment program that will help them achieve a life of sobriety.
+Fortunately, there are many treatment options available that will help you all the way through and help to ease the withdrawal process.